-Matador is committed to increasing the value of its shares in a responsible manner.
-As an independent oil and natural gas exploration, production and midstream company working in the oilfields for the past 40 years, Matador's aim has always been to reliably and profitably provide the energy that society needs in a manner that is safe, protects the environment and is consistent with the industry's best practices and the highest applicable regulatory and legal standards.
+atador is committed to increasing the value of its shares in a responsible manner.
+As an independent oil and natural gas exploration, production and midstream company working in the oilfields for more than 40 years, Matador's aim has always been to reliably and profitably provide the energy that society needs in a manner that is safe, protects the environment and is consistent with the industry's best practices and the highest applicable regulatory and legal standards.

 Matador's roots trace back to June 1983, when my wife, Nancy, and I started "First Matador" with \$270,000 in contributed capital from friends and family.
 The personal duty I felt then to be a good steward of these investments has not diminished during the evolution of First Matador into today's enterprise, Matador Resources Company, more simply known as "Second Matador."
-Since then, even as Matador's shareholder group, asset base and market capitalization have all grown significantly, with market capitalization reaching approximately \$8 billion this year, we remain as committed as ever to good stewardship and responsible operations.
+Since then, even as Matador's shareholder group, asset base and market capitalization have all grown significantly, with an asset base reaching approximately \$12 billion following the Advance acquisition, we remain as committed as ever to good stewardship and responsible operations.
 More recently, we have begun formally reporting on Matador's stewardship efforts using quantitative metrics aligned with standards developed by an industry leader, the Sustainability Accounting Standards Board (SASB).
 We are pleased to issue this report in hopes that it helps to raise the profile of Matador's ongoing ESG-related initiatives and to provide interested parties with a standardized platform for evaluating our recent performance and future progress.

-REFLECTIONS ON 2021
+REFLECTIONS ON 2022

-2021 was a positive year for Matador's ESG efforts.
-We reduced our direct greenhouse gas emissions on an absolute and intensity basis, nearly doubled our recycled water use and continued our strong safety record - all the while growing our gross operated BOE production by 16%.
-Please see additional highlights of our 2021 ESG performance featured below on this page and on the following page.
+2022 was a positive year for Matador's ESG efforts.
+We reduced our direct greenhouse gas emissions on an intensity basis, procured nearly all of the water consumed in our operations from non-fresh sources and continued our strong safety record - all while growing our gross operated BOE production by 16%.
+Please see additional highlights of our 2022 ESG performance featured below on this page and on the following page.